tahoma2d/tahoma2d_docs/source/cleaning-up_scanned_drawings.rst

     - Operate the handle on the top right corner to scale the camera size while keeping the A/R.

-    - Activate the DPI Lock in the cleanup camera parameters, and operate the handles to scale also the camera resolution  (NOT AVAILABLE in OpenToonz).
+    - Activate the DPI Lock in the cleanup camera parameters, and operate the handles to scale also the camera resolution  (NOT AVAILABLE in Tahoma).

     - Move the camera box to modify the cleanup camera E/W and N/S offset.